Estates and Facilities

 - Drive University vehicles transporting the required equipment to various sites across the University.

 - May be required to work evenings and weekends, as business demands.

-- May be required to participate in local, on-call arrangements, as relevant to the role.
+- May be required to participate in the on-call rota for out-of-hours emergencies.

-- Attend all training and CPD, as required.
+- Attend all training and development, as required.

 Recruiting to this post

-In order to be considered for interview, candidates must evidence each of the essential criteria required for the role in the person specification below (including those listed in the section ‘Realising Your Potential Approach’).
+In order to be considered for interview, candidates must be able to evidence each of the essential criteria required for the role in the person specification below (including those listed in the section ‘Realising Your Potential Approach’).

 Please note that some criteria will only be considered at interview stage.

 How to apply

 Please note that in submitting your application Durham University will be processing your data.
 We would ask you to consider the relevant University Privacy Statement https://www.dur.ac.uk/ig/dp/privacy/pnjobapplicants/ which provides information on the collation, storing and use of data.